andrasq/node-qmock/Readme.md

 ----

 - qmocks are awkward the way they hook into unit tests.
-For nodeunit, QMock.extendWithMocks(test, 'done') will add a getMock() to the currently running test and will check any created mocks for having met their expected assertions on test.done().
+For nodeunit, QMock.extendWithMocks(test, 'done') will add a getMock() method to the currently running test and will check any created mocks for having met their expected assertions on test.done().
 It would be nicer if tie-in were made once, not per test.